EmeraldRiverLanga/White-Blood-Cell-Classifier-MLOps/README.md

 - **Containerization** — multi-service deployment with Docker Compose
 - **Configuration via environment variables** — no hard-coded paths or hosts
 - **Reproducibility** — clear structure, separate training and serving, pinned deps

+## Dataset

+This project uses the [Blood Cell Images](https://www.kaggle.com/datasets/paultimothymooney/blood-cells) dataset by Paul Mooney, available on Kaggle.
+It contains microscope images of white blood cells, organized into four classes (Eosinophil, Lymphocyte, Monocyte, Neutrophil).
+The images from the original `TRAIN` and `TEST` folders are combined and re-split 70/15/15 (see *A Note on Accuracy* above for why).

+The dataset is not included in this repository — download it from Kaggle and place it under `data/combined/` as described in *Prepare the data*.